vahidk/EffectivePyTorch/README.md

 y = net(x)
 ```

-Parameters are essentially tensors with requires_grad set to true.
-It's convenient to use parameters because you can simply retrieve them all with module's parameters() method:
+Parameters are essentially tensors with `requires_grad` set to true.
+It's convenient to use parameters because you can simply retrieve them all with module's `parameters()` method:
 ```python
 for p in net.parameters():
     print(p)
 ```

-Now, say you have an unknown function y = 5x^2 + 3 + some noise, and you want to optimize the parameters of your model to fit this function.
+Now, say you have an unknown function `y = 5x + 3 + some noise`, and you want to optimize the parameters of your model to fit this function.
 You can start by sampling some points from your function:
 ```python
 x = torch.arange(100, dtype=torch.float32) / 100
 y = 5 * x + 3 + torch.rand(100) * 0.3